-Hungry but did not eat Odds Ratio 95 % Cl Unable to eat hea Odds Ratio althy and nutritious food 95 % Cl Employment transitions (ref: persistently employed) Employed to Furloughed or Self-Employment Income Support Scheme eligible 1.60 0 .98 to 2.63 1.00 0.77 to 1.29 Employed to Unemployed 3.49 1.77 to 6.91 2.02 1.21 to 3.36
+Hungry but did not eat Odds Ratio 95 % Cl Unable to eat healthy and nutritious fo Odds Ratio 95 % CI Employment transitions (ref: persistently employed) Employed to Furloughed or Self-Employment Income Support Scheme eligible 1.60 0.98 to 2.63 1.00 0.77 to 1.29 Employed to Unemployed 3.49 1.77 to 6.91 2.02 1.21 to 3.36

 Note: Odds ratios and 95% confidence intervals are derived from pooled logistic regression models that control for age, gender, race/ethnicity, number of children at home, highest qualification in 2017-19, equivalized household income in 2015-17, survey month, and geographic region.
 Complex sampling design weights that adjust for representativeness and non-random attrition are taken into account.
-All individuals in this sample were employed at baseline (January or February 2020) and then were either still employed, furloughed or eligible for the SEISS, or unemployed in any month from April through July 2020. p<0.05; \\ p<0.01; \\\ p<0.001.
+All individuals in this sample were employed at baseline (January or February 2020) and then were either still employed, furloughed or eligible for the SEISS, or unemployed in any month from April through July 2020. p<0.05; p<0.01; p<0.001.